taymeric/DriveGallery/README.md

 # DriveGallery
-This abandonned Android app project was based around the [Google Drive Android API](https://developers.google.com/drive/android/).
+This abandoned Android app project was based around the [Google Drive Android API](https://developers.google.com/drive/android/).

 The API allows access to a user's Google Drive files and folder.
 However there is a significant constraint to this access: